hackforla/calendaring-service-fe/README.md

 ### Working with pull requests and reviews

+GENERAL NOTE: Please commit daily to your local branch
-- When you are finished building the Jira ticket, submit a PR of your branch against `main`, but do not merge it.
+- When you are finished working on your Jira ticket, commit your local changes, then push your local changes to your branch in the sky.
+- Submit a PR of your branch.
+- We have rules in place that require at least one reviewer before we merge any branch.
-- I will look at it, and leave some comments.
+- One of the reviewers (either @javaprincess or @jonathanbutler) will look at it, and leave some comments.
-- If any of them are confusing please let me know.
+- If any of them are confusing please let us know.
-- Once your PR is approved, I will merge it to `main`
+- Once your PR is approved, one of the reviewers will merge it to `main`

 ### Licensing